projectsveltos/sveltos/docs/addons/addons.md

 It is as simple as that!

-## Example - Kyverno ClusterProfile
+## Example: Kyverno ClusterProfile

-The below example deploys a Kyverno helm chart in every cluster with the label *env=prod*.
+The below example deploys a Kyverno helm chart in every cluster with the label selector set to *env=prod*.

 ### Step 1: Register Clusters
 The first step is to ensure the CAPI clusters are successfully registered with Sevltos.
 If you have not registered the clusters yet, follow the instructions mentioned [here](../register/register-cluster.md).

-If you already register the CAPI clusters, ensure they are listed and ready to receive add-ons.
+If you have already registered the CAPI clusters, ensure they are listed and ready to receive add-ons.

 ```bash
 $ kubectl get sveltosclusters -n projectsveltos --show-labels